-For most of us, a child starts growing after he gets a few months old and we can see the changes in our own eyes.
+For most of us, a child starts growing after he is a few months old and we can see the changes with our own eyes.
 But, the prenatal phase is also an important portion of a child’s development.
-It pretty much lays down the very foundation of the child’s mental growth, as the brain continues to grow throughout the childhood, too.
+It lays down the very foundation of the child’s mental growth, as the brain continues to grow throughout childhood.

 Prenatal Baby Development Stages

-The prenatal period stages are divided into three major ones.
+The prenatal period is divided into three major stages.
 These are the most important prenatal stages of human development for a baby.

 1. Germinal Stage

-This is where the conception takes place.
-The sperm of the father and the egg of the mother combine together, inside a fallopian tube of the mother.
-This egg then gets fertilized and is termed as the zygote.
+This is when conception takes place.
+The sperm of the father and the egg of the mother combine inside a Fallopian tube of the mother to form a zygote.
 It journeys gradually towards the uterus, taking over a week’s time to reach there, and then the process of growth begins.
-The cells divide due to mitosis and the first steps of the baby’s formation begin.
+The cells divide by mitosis, and the first steps of the baby’s formation begin.

 The cells present in the inner section lead to the formation of the embryo, while the cells in the outer section develop to form the placenta.
 This division continues and forms a blastocyst, which in itself, is made up of three portions.

 The cells which develop to form the nervous system and the skin of the baby are termed as ectoderm.
 The cells which develop to form the respiratory and digestive systems for the baby are called endoderm.
 The other cells are called mesoderm, and they form the skeletal and muscular systems.
-This blastocyst then attaches itself to the wall of the uterus, during implantation.
+This blastocyst then attaches itself to the wall of the uterus (implantation).

-A successful implantation interrupts the menstrual cycle in the woman, which leads one to check if they are pregnant or not.
+A successful implantation interrupts the menstrual cycle in the woman, which will lead her to check if she is pregnant or not.

 2. Embryonic Stage

-The cells that have grown until know, together constitute the embryo.
-This growth keeps happening until the entire mass of cells now starts resembling a vague shape of a human being.
+The cells that have grown until now together constitute the embryo.
+This growth takes place until the entire mass of cells starts to resemble the vague shape of a baby.
 This is also where the first steps of the brain’s development begin.

-Primarily, the formation of a neural tube takes place first.
-Multiple ridges start forming along the neural plate which leads to the creation of a hollow tube-like structure.
-This later develops into the creation of the spinal cord and the brain.
-The tube closes and brain cells start developing inside, forming the foremost, middle, and rear sections of the brain.
+The formation of a neural tube takes place first.
+Multiple ridges start forming along the neural plate, which leads to the creation of a hollow, tube-like structure.
+This later develops into the spinal cord and the brain.
+The tube closes, and brain cells start developing inside, forming the foremost, middle, and rear sections of the brain.

 This is then followed by formation of the limbs, roughly around 5 weeks into pregnancy.
-By 8 weeks, the embryo has nearly most of the basic organs a human being needs to function, but its gender still remains undetermined.
-Neural networks begin to form around 6 weeks as neurons first start appearing and move to different areas of the brain to form the connections.
+By 8 weeks, the embryo has developed most of the basic organs a human being needs to function, but its gender still remains undetermined.
+Neural networks begin to form at around 6 weeks when neurons first start appearing and then move to different areas of the brain to form the connections.

 3. Foetal Stage

-The growth from here on continues right until delivery of the baby.
+The growth from here on continues right until the delivery of the baby.
 The body systems continue developing and strengthening within the baby.
-Neural networks and synapses begin to develop with brain development at an all-time high.
-Gradually, the foetus starts making movements using its limbs, too.
+Neural networks and synapses begin to develop, with brain development at its highest.
+Gradually, the foetus starts making movements using its limbs.

-On completion of 3 months of pregnancy, the genitals begin to form properly and by the end, all organs have developed fully.
+On the completion of 3 months of pregnancy, the genitals begin to form properly, and by the end, all organs have developed fully.
 The height and weight of the foetus keep increasing throughout.

-As the second trimester of the pregnancy begins, the heart gets stronger and one can hear the baby’s heartbeats clearly.
-Smaller features such as hair, eyelashes, nails, start appearing on the baby.
-In this trimester, the growth of the foetus is rather exponential and becomes nearly six times larger than before.
+As the second trimester of the pregnancy begins, the heart gets stronger, and you can hear the baby’s heartbeats clearly through a monitor.
+Smaller features such as hair, eyelashes, and nails start appearing on the baby.
+In this trimester, the growth of the foetus is rather exponential, and becomes nearly six times larger than before.

-Throughout this period, the development of a brain takes place rapidly and the nervous system begins to respond to the growth of the foetus.
-In 28 weeks of pregnancy, the brain activity resembles that of a sleeping baby.
-Following this until birth, the baby keeps growing and the lungs start to expand and contract, preparing the body to breathe after birth.
+Throughout this period, the development of the brain takes place rapidly, and the nervous system begins to respond to the growth of the foetus.
+At 28 weeks of pregnancy, the brain activity resembles that of a sleeping baby.
+Following this until birth, the baby keeps growing, and the lungs start to expand and contract, preparing the body to breathe after birth.

 Common Problems During Prenatal Development

-The foetal period of prenatal development is of intense growth and, hence, is very sensitive to other conditions.
-There are the general problems one might observe during this stage.
+The foetal period of prenatal development is of intense growth, and hence, is very sensitive to certain conditions.
+There are the general problems one might observe during this stage:

 1. Genetic Problems

-As the baby grows, there are chances of some abnormal formations or development issues in the physical aspects of the child, across multiple organs.
-It could be due to a genetic mutation, gene damage, abnormality of chromosomes, and so on.
+As the baby grows, there are chances of some abnormal formations or development issues taking place in the physical aspects of the child, and across multiple organs.
+It could be due to a genetic mutation, gene damage, or abnormality of chromosomes.
 This could descend primarily from the parents.
 However, certain cases have shown that these could arise by themselves during the prenatal stage.

-These abnormalities could range from being dismissively minor to absolutely fatal.
+These abnormalities can range from being dismissively minor, to fatal.
 Chances of miscarriage at this stage are roughly 10-15%, mostly caused by these abnormalities.

 The age of the mother plays a pivotal role in these situations.
 Younger mothers tend to have healthier kids.
-For mothers over 35 to 40 years of age, their kids are highly susceptible to Down’s syndrome, as well as other pregnancy-related complications.
+For mothers over 35 to 40 years of age, their babies are highly susceptible to Down’s syndrome and other pregnancy-related complications.

-Presence of any illnesses or diseases in the mother plays yet another factor in hampering prenatal development.
+The presence of any illnesses or diseases in the mother is also a factor that can hamper prenatal development.
 An HIV positive mother can pass the virus to her child.
-Other viruses such as rubella, result in the baby having a defective heart or being born deaf.
+Other viruses such as rubella result in the baby having a defective heart or being born deaf.

-Throughout pregnancy, it is essential for the mother to keep a balanced and nutritious diet that contains all the vitamins and minerals that are needed.
-Certain supplements for folic acid, calcium, iron, zinc, and other nutrients are recommended to keep their proportion adequate for the mother as well as the baby.
-Deficiencies in them can result in an incomplete growth of the foetus or even defects in the neural tube, resulting in an ill-developed brain.
-Furthermore, the mother and foetus should avoid exposure to any substances like alcohol, illegal drugs, or any medications, that directly affect the foetus and lead to multiple malformations.
+Throughout pregnancy, it is essential for the mother to keep a balanced and nutritious diet that contains all the vitamins and minerals that are needed for good health and growth.
+Certain supplements for folic acid, calcium, iron, and zinc among other nutrients are recommended, to keep their proportions in the body adequate for the mother as well as the baby.
+Deficiencies of these nutrients can result in incomplete growth of the foetus or even defects in the neural tube, resulting in an improperly developed brain.
+Furthermore, the mother should avoid exposure to substances like alcohol, illegal drugs, or any medication that can directly affect the foetus and lead to multiple malformations.

 In many cases, a baby might be born prematurely, failing to complete the entire cycle of growth through 40 weeks of pregnancy.
 Due to advances in medical sciences, most premature babies can stay alive and catch up with the development after birth, too.
-The survival rate of a baby increases, based on a larger time spent inside the womb.
+The survival rate of a baby is higher when based on a larger time spent inside the womb.